China asks Interpol to arrest businessman for illegal fundraising - Xinhua

 The company was not immediately available for comment.

-Zhengling Group raised more than 7 billion yuan in illegal bank loans and another 3 billion yuan (290.50 million British pound) in individual loans, according to local media reports published in April and May, which would make it the largest case of illegal fundraising in the region.
+Zhengling Group raised more than 7 billion yuan in illegal bank loans and another 3 billion yuan in individual loans, according to local media reports published in April and May, which would make it the largest case of illegal fundraising in the region.

 Xinhua said police found more than 1,500 loan contracts, involving about 3.2 billion yuan, as part of its investigation.
 As many as 600 creditors have registered with local public security agencies, and more creditors are expected to emerge, the news agency said.